To show a picture of our 2018 travels. An overview of Cesky Krumlov, a river flowing through in the middle. The roofs and streets covered in snow.

 A snow covered Cesky Krumlov, a church in the middle buildings all around it.
 All with a layer of snow

-A snow covered Cesky Krumlov
+A snow covered Cesky Krumlov.

 We stayed at Landal Marino Lipno in Lipno nad Vltavou all 3 times we visited.
 It’s just 30 kilometers/19 miles away from Český Krumlov and you can ski and ice skate here.